Jaggler3/SLAPS/README.md

 # SLAPS
-SLAPS is a live-string reading system consisting of an array of dots with on/off values in which the combinations represent characters in the alphabet.
+SLAPS is a live-string reading system consisting of an array of dots with on/off values in which the different combinations represent alphanumeric characters.
 These characters are display through the set of dots one after the other at a specified rate to represent words and sentences.

 Through memorization of these combinations, one can eventually read a string of text as it is being created (for example as someone speaks).